MatthewW05/book-inventory-system/README.md

     ```
     > *Note*: This step will generate approximately 100 random book entries for testing purposes.

-5. Start the development server:
+5. Apply database migrations:

     ```bash
+    python manage.py migrate
+    ```

+6. Start the development server:

+    ```bash
     python manage.py runserver
     ```

-6. Visit the application in your browser at `http://localhost:8000/view-database`.
+7. Visit the application in your browser at `http://localhost:8000/view-database`.

 ### Usage